Schertz style class invariants for higher degree CM fields: Complex conjugation

+So $\Qc' = \Qc \backslash \{ Q_{c (i)} \} \cup \{ Q_i' \}$ is an $N$-system.
+If $h = |\Cg_{\Oc, \Phi}(1)| > 1$, then the two $N$-systems share a common element and by Theorem~\ref {th:conjugates} lead to the same values of~$f$, the roots of the class polynomial; so the values of $f$ in $Q_{c (i)}$ and $Q'$ are the same, that is, \eqref {eq:formulaforccfinal} holds.
+If $h = 1$, the proof of Theorem~\ref {th:conjugates} shows that $f$ has the same value in the two quadratic polynomials representing the same polarised ideal class and satisfying the $N$-system congruences. \end {proof}

 This proof is constructive in the sense that it allows to immediately identify pairs of elements of the $N$-system that yield complex conjugate values, which almost halves the time needed to compute floating point approximations of the values of~$f$.

-This also holds for the following result, which is a generalisation of \cite[Theorem~3.4]{EnSc04}; it makes stronger assumptions on the function than Theorem~\ref {th:realramified}, but does not require the primes dividing~$N$ to ramify.
+We need to examine more closely the validity of~\eqref {eq:cchyp}.
+It is easily shown to hold for one element of an orbit if and only if it holds for all elements of the orbit.
+In practice, we will mainly consider situations in which it is known to hold for all principally polarised ideals.